dictybase-archive/Chado-Sqitch/docs/sources/use_cases/install_schema_manage.md

 ## Install chado schema and manage database changes
+Please consult the basic sqitch [reference](../sqitch.md) if neccessary.

 ### Circumstance
 Installation of chado schema for extending and customization.
 Also, might need to add other database tables, schemas that is unrelated to chado but needed to